What Is A Home Energy Assessment?

 - The monthly or annual cost of energy purchased by fuel type

 - The current average annual utility retail energy price by fuel type

 From there, sellers should provide real-estate agents working on their behalf with a copy of the report and score, as well as any prospective buyers who visit their home while it’s listed for sale.
 The Home Energy Score will be included on all real estate listings, including third-party services (such as Zillow or Trulia, for instance.)

 A standard home energy assessment can take anywhere from one to three hours.
-For the first 1,500 square feet, you can expect to pay $230.
-Add $30 for every 1,000 square feet in addition to that.
+For the first 1,500 square feet, you can expect to pay $155.
+Add $25 for every 1,000 square feet or fraction thereof in addition to that.